seumasmorrison/hebtools/README.md

 In [5]: displacements_df = pd.read_hdf('path_to_buoy_folder/2005/July/buoy_data.h5',
                                       'displacements')

-# To see the structure of the DataFrame you can print the file line with the following command:
+# To see the structure of the DataFrame you can print the first row with the following command:

 In [6]: displacements_df.head(1)
 Out[6]:     sig_qual  heave  north  west                   file_name  extrema \